Abhishek-2502/AuxRecorder/README.md

    - Tap again to stop and save the recording.

 2. **View Recordings**:
-   - Navigate to the recording list by selecting it from the bottom navigation.
+   - Navigate to the recording list by selecting it from the button located to right side of record button.
    - List shows all saved recordings along with the time they were made.

 3. **Playback**:
    - Tap on any saved recording to play it.
    - Use playback controls for pause, resume, and stop functionalities.

-4. **Time Ago**:
-   - Recordings are displayed with the time elapsed since they were created, e.g., "2 hours ago".

 ---